 Having thousands of Instagram followers doesn’t make someone an expert in EMS training.

 Maybe you’ve been stuck with the wrong EMS personal trainer for months — or even years.
 Perhaps you have customers who are bouncing back from injuries and don’t want them to get sidelined.
-Or maybe you’ve just finally determined that you don’t know jack shit about effective EMS sessions and you want to work with someone who really does.
+Or maybe you’ve just finally determined that you don’t know much about effective EMS sessions and you want to work with someone who really does.

 Whatever reason you have for wanting a quality EMS personal trainer, we commend you.

 Aside from having constant new customers who want to get in shape, this is the best desire you can possibly have for your EMS studio.

 In addition to the entire knowing how to design an EMS workout sesion, there’s the accountability factors: customers scheduling a workout with someone are most likely to show up — especially if they’re paying that trainer to be there.
 A great EMS professor will help clients navigate unfamiliar EMS equipments, avoid injuries, create a schedule that helps them reach their goals as quickly as possible and perhaps, most important, motivate them to keep showing up and enjoy their EMS workouts.
 These last two points are key because obviously, if you don’t enjoy what you’re doing, you’re not going to do it for long.

 But you might have some doubts — quality EMS trainers cost money — sometimes a lot of money if they’re well-established or have large Instagram accounts.
 And just because someone calls himself a great EMS trainer, by fancying his large social media followers list, doesn’t mean that they know much more than you do as an investor about getting into shape using EMS equipment.
 Honestly, it can simply mean that they know how to market themselves.

 After more than 10 years as EMS professionals, our company found that asking these seven questions will help determine if your customers are getting their money’s worth out of every EMS workout.